ipfs-cluster/ipfs-cluster/docs/ipfs-cluster-guide.md

 There are several ways to install ipfs-cluster.
 They are described in the main README and summarized here:

 * 1. Download the repository and run `make install`.
 * 2. Run the [docker ipfs/ipfs-cluster container](https://hub.docker.com/r/ipfs/ipfs-cluster/).
-The container includes and runs ipfs.
+The container runs `ipfs-cluster-service`.
 * 3. Download pre-built binaries for your platform at [dist.ipfs.io](https://dist.ipfs.io).
 Note that we test on Linux and ARM.
 We're happy to hear if other platforms are working or not.
 * 4. Install from the [snapcraft.io](https://snapcraft.io) store: `sudo snap install ipfs-cluster --edge`.
 Note that there is no stable snap yet.